DaanVandenBosch/phantasmal-world/README.md

 # Phantasmal World

-[Phantasmal World](https://www.phantasmal.world/) is a suite of tools for Phantasy Star Online.
+Phantasmal World is a collection of software for Phantasy Star Online.

-## PSO Server

-Phantasmal world contains a [PSO server](psoserv/README.md).
+The [web aplication](https://www.phantasmal.world/) has a model viewer, quest editor and hunt optimizer.
+There is also a work-in-progress [PSO server](psoserv/README.md).

 ## Developers